 In these circumstances and because both assessments are made at the same time, typically, additional tax assessments and tax infringement processes begin “side by side”.

-However, the tax authorities may initiate an administrative tax offence process whenever there is suspicion that an administrative tax offence has taken place and independently from a tax inspection procedure, and whatever the situation is under the tax assessment perspective.
+However, the tax authorities may initiate an administrative tax offence process independently of a tax inspection procedure whenever there is suspicion that an administrative tax offence has taken place, and regardless of the current status of the tax assessment.
 The same applies to the Public Prosecutor’s Office regarding tax crimes.

 If an administrative tax offence is detected, the tax authorities are competent to initiate an administrative tax offence procedure on their own.
 In the event of a possible tax crime being detected, the tax authorities must inform the Public Prosecutor’s Office and pass on all the information gathered during the inspection procedure.